basecamp/kamal-site/docs/configuration/builders.md

 ## [Build context](#build-context)

-If this is not set, then a local git clone of the repo is used.
+If this is not set, then a local Git clone of the repo is used.
 This ensures a clean build with no uncommitted changes.

 To use the local checkout instead, you can set the context to `.`, or a path to another directory.